That'll Be the Day: Buddy Holly and the Three Tunes' version

-The song was first recorded by Buddy Holly and the Three Tunes for Decca Records at Bradley's Barn, in Nashville, on July 22, 1956.
+The song was first recorded by Buddy Holly and the Three Tunes for Decca Records at Bradley Studios in Nashville, on July 22, 1956.
 Decca, displeased with Holly's previous two singles, did not issue recordings from this session.
 After the song was re-recorded by the Crickets in 1957 and became a hit, Decca released the original recording as a single (Decca D30434) on September 2, 1957, with "Rock Around with Ollie Vee" as the B-side.
 It was also the title track of the 1958 album That'll Be the Day.
 Despite Holly's newfound stardom, the single did not chart.

 The Crickets' version

 Holly's contract with Decca prohibited him from re-recording any of the songs recorded in the 1956 Nashville sessions for five years, even if Decca never released them.
 To evade this restriction, the producer Norman Petty credited the Crickets as the artist on his re-recording of "That'll Be the Day" for Brunswick Records.
 Brunswick was a subsidiary of Decca.
 Once the cat was out of the bag, Decca re-signed Holly to another of its subsidiaries, Coral Records, so he ended up with two recording contracts.
 Recordings with the Crickets were to be issued by Brunswick, and the recordings under Holly's name were to be on Coral, although the Crickets played on several of them.

-The second recording of the song was made on February 25, 1957, seven months after the first, at the Norman Petty studios in Clovis, New Mexico, and issued by Brunswick on May 27, 1957.
+The second recording of the song was made on February 25, 1957, seven months after the first, at the Norman Petty Recording Studios in Clovis, New Mexico, and issued by Brunswick on July 27, 1957.
 This version is on the debut album by the Crickets, The "Chirping" Crickets, issued on November 27, 1957.
 The recording was made with everyone performing and without additional overdubs.
 The B-side of the record, "I'm Looking for Someone to Love" was recorded at the same session with the same backup singers.

 The Brunswick recording of "That'll Be the Day" is considered a classic of rock and roll.
 It was ranked number 39 on Rolling Stone's list of the "500 Greatest Songs of All Time".